Coronavirus FAQs for schools

 Q2.
 I have been told not to come to work due to my own health conditions eg. diabetes, severe asthma, pregnancy for 12 weeks.
 Will I remain on full pay?

 Q3.
-I am a Teacher and will be working during the Easter holidays.
+I am a Teacher and will be working during the school holidays.
 How will this be paid as it, potentially, falls outside of scope of the STPCD (i.e. 1265 hours per annum).

 A3.
 There may be provision for your Headteacher to allow you to take the additional time you have worked later in the school year, but you will need to speak to your Headteacher or Business Manager about this matter.
-For example, a number of schools are organising the situation in-house so that they have roster arrangements, ie. some staff have 2 weeks off now, some work over the Easter holidays and some work 2 weeks after the Easter holidays.
+For example, a number of schools are organising the situation in-house so that they have roster arrangements, ie. some staff have time off either before or after the school holiday.

 Q4.
-I am a member of support staff in a school and have been asked to work through the Easter holidays when I would not normally be in school.
+I am a member of support staff in a school and have been asked to work through the School holiday when I would not normally be in school.
 How will I be paid for the extra hours I will work?

 A4.
 There may be provision for your Headteacher to allow you to take the additional time you have worked later in the school year, but you will need to speak to your Headteacher or Business Manager about this matter.
-For example, a number of schools are organising the situation in-house so that they have roster arrangements, ie. some staff have 2 weeks off now, some work over the Easter holidays and some work 2 weeks after the Easter holidays.
+For example, a number of schools are organising the situation in-house so that they have roster arrangements, ie. some staff have time off before or after the school holiday.

-If it is necessary for you to work over Easter and you haven’t been able to take time off you will be paid additional hours, this will be paid at plain time.
+If it is necessary for you to work over School holiday and you haven’t been able to take time off you will be paid additional hours, this will be paid at plain time.

 If you are going to paid for extra hours worked over and above your normal contracted hours, then this will need to be claimed via submission of the Time and Travel system (TTE) in the usual way.
 There are a small number of cases where this is not in place and if this is the situation the school will need to complete a spreadsheet of any additional hours worked by their employees and then submitted to Payroll for processing.